NEON-biodiversity/template_repository/README.md

 ## Workflow

 [*Provide a high-level overview of the steps in the workflow (e.g., Download raw data files, merge to monthly time scale, and calculate geodiversity statistics).*]

+## Location of data

+[*Specify the location(s) where the data that are processed or result from the scripts in this repository are stored (e.g., Google Drive hyperlink)*]

 ## Spatiotemporal extent and resolution